 No Products in the Cart

-With summer temperatures in full effect, now is the time to take the necessary steps to make sure you get a comfy night's sleep!
 Room and body temperature are closely related and have a significant impact on our quality of sleep.
-The temperature of our environment can affect our core body temperature, essentially meaning that how hot or cold your room and home are can have more of an impact than you may know.
+The temperature of our environment affects our core body temperature, meaning that how hot or cold your bedroom and home are can have more of an impact than you may know.

 All light bulbs give off some heat, even if it is minimal.
 Since it stays lighter much later during the summer months, take advantage and try to keep your light usage to a minimum.
 This will keep your room cooler.